8 Tenant Pre-screening Questions

 8. What is your occupation?

 This will determine if the prospective tenant is currently employed.
-During the application process you’ll need to verify their employment and proof of income.
+During the application process you’ll need to verify their employment.